syntax-tree/hast/readme.md

 ## Types

-If you are using TypeScript, you can use the unist types by installing them with npm:
+If you are using TypeScript, you can use the hast types by installing them with npm:

 ```sh